carbonscott/pymolPy3/README.md

 The package enables the use of PyMOL commands directly in Python 3 scripts.
 NO APIs are requierd.

+The length of source code is only 32 lines, but the example has a size of 29MB.

 ## Install `pymolPy3`

 `pip install pymolPy3 --user`